-Fixed remuneration At-risk remuneration Element Fixed Annual Remuneration (FAR) (Salary, superannuation and other fixed benefits) Short-Term Incentive (STI) Long-Term Incentive (LTI) Delivery format Cash Share Rights Where STI for Executive KMP is equal to or more than 50 per cent of maximum STI, 50 per cent of maximum is paid in cash after the financial year end.
+Fixed I remuneration At-risk remuneration Element Fixed Annual Remuneration (FAR) (Salary, superannuation and other fixed benefits) Short-Term Incentive (STI) Long-Term Incentive (LTI) Delivery format Cash Share Rights Where STI for Executive KMP is equal to or more than 50 per cent of maximum STI, 50 per cent of maximum is paid in cash after the financial year end.
 Where STI is less than 50 per cent of maximum, the full STI achieved is paid in cash after the financial year end.
 Portion of award over 50 per cent of maximum STI is deferred and awarded as Rights - the first half of which vest at 12 months, and the second half at 24 months after grant date, subject to ongoing service, claw-back and malus provisions.
 Rights vest four years after the grant date, subject to performance hurdles, ongoing service, malus and clawback provisions.
 Performance measures Targets in the areas of safe sustainability; strategic gro operational performance, culture.
-Assessments in the areas of wellbeing and growth of c of supporting management collaboration and teamwo stakeholder engagement, creativity.
-Return on Invested Capital (ROIC).
+Assessments in the areas o wellbeing and growth of a of supporting managemer collaboration and teamwastakeholder engagement, creativity. wth, financial and and organisational fleadership, ur people, strength team, level of ork, issues resolution, Return on Invested Capital (ROIC).
 Performance period One year.
 Vesting subject to four- year average ROIC performance over the Performance period (Starting 1 July in the financial year of grant - i.e. for FY24, 1 July 2023).
-Link to MinRes strategy alibre people and motivate liate business objectives over Recognises that MinRes is a capital-intensive business.
-Management and shareholder wealth are created through achieving superior long- term returns on invested capital.
+Link to MinRes strategy Serves to attract high-c the Company's immed period.
+Recognises that MinRes is a capital-intensive business.
+Management and shareholder wealth are created through achieving superior long-term returns on invested capital.